satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 #### **Gatsby**

+In general, there are two ways to create data-dependent pages in Gatsby.
+In our comparison blog project, pages are implicitly created using the file-based API.
+Alternatively, you can create pages manually using the `create-pages` function in `gatsby-node.js`.
+In the following an example is given for both variants:

+**With file-based API**

-A static generated page in Gatsby consists of two parts: A GraphQL query and the actual React component (here `BlogPage`), which must be exported as default.
+A static generated page with the file-based API consists of two parts: A GraphQL query and the actual React component (here `BlogPost`), which must be exported as default.
 In the GraphQL query, the required data is fetched.
 In this example, the Gatsby plugin [gatsby-transformer-remark](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/) is used to get the content of the corresponding markdown file.
 In the actual component, the results of the query can then be accessed via `data`.

 In our Gatsby blog project, we created a file named `{markdownRemark.frontmatter__path}.tsx` to create a route for each blogpost.
-The important thing here is that the filename is the path of the query in curly brackets.
-This way the data from the markdown files determines the routes of the project.
+It is important that the filename consists of the path with the relevant key from the GraphQL query (here: `path`), which later determines the route of the page.
+In addition, the filename must be enclosed in curly brackets.

 ```tsx
 const BlogPost = ({data}) => {